 Manchester United Foundation support the teaching of PE.
 This helps to raise aspirations, improve attendance and ensures quality first teaching of PE.
-In addition to this, the foundation are also able to support our disadvantaged families in other areas such as the provision of hats and scarves; coats; slow cookers (and recipe cards) as well as providing many other opportunities such as pantomime and sporting tickets.
+In addition to this, the foundation are also able to support our disadvantaged families in other areas such as the provision of hats, scarves and coats, as well as providing other opportunities such as sporting tickets and participation the Eco Reds program where activities are held at Old Trafford.